-You will now continue your study of the Friulian language through verses from the Bible by examining Gjenesi 11:10-32; that is, verses 10-32 of the eleventh chapter of the Book of Genesis, where the subject is la dissendence di Sem (descendance of Shem) e di Terac (and of Terah).
+You will now continue your study of the Friulian language through verses from the Bible by examining Gjenesi 11:10-32; that is, verses 10-32 of the eleventh chapter of the book of Genesis, where the subject is la dissendence di Sem (lineage of Shem) e di Terac (and of Terah).
 These verses take you to the end of the chapter.

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).

 The remainder of the eleventh chapter of the book of Genesis is light on new language usages and contains much repetition, similar to what you saw in Gjenesi 5.
 There are many occurrences of numbers in these verses; you will thus have a chance to review Friulian cardinal numbers.

 The Friulian Bible that you will read is made available by Glesie Furlane, in Bibie par un popul.
 You can read and listen to the Bible in Friulian by following the link.